COSSAS/SOARCA/docs/content/en/docs/core-components/api-design.md

 200/OK if deleted

 ##### Error
-400/BAD REQUEST if resource does not exist
+400/BAD REQUEST if the resource does not exist

 ---

 #### POST `/trigger/playbook/xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx`
-Execute playbook with specific id
+Execute playbook with a specific id

 ##### Call payload
 None